-A contingency plan has been developed to transfer load away via 22 kV links to the adjacent zone substations up to a maximum transfer capacity of 16.5 MVA (AusNet Services) in the event of a line outage.
-Further transfer capacity may be available via the Jemena network.
+A contingency plan has been developed to transfer load away via 22 kV links to the adjacent zone substations up to a maximum transfer capacity of 20.6 MVA (AusNet Services) in the event of a line outage.
+A further 15.1 MVA transfer capacity is available via the Jemena network.

-6.1.7 MWTS-YPS-MOE-WGL-MWTS
+6.1.6 MWTS-YPS-MOE-WGL-MWTS

 The Morwell Terminal Station (MWTS) to Yallourn Power Station (YPS) to Moe (MOE) to Warragul (WGL) 66 kV loop supplies close to 40,000 customers.
 This 66 kV loop has energy at risk over the summer period from December to March.
 The worst-case outage is the loss of the YPS-WGL No.1 66 kV line where loading on the YPS-WGL/MOE 66 kV line between YPS and the tee point will exceed its rating at maximum demand.
 The firm capacity of this loop is 114 MVA.
-The summer 2020/21 forecast total peak coincident 66 kV loop maximum demand under single contingency outage is 111.0 MVA increasing to 119.0 MVA in summer 2024/25.
+The summer 2021/22 forecast total peak coincident 66 kV loop maximum demand under single contingency outage is 113.8 MVA increasing to 122.4 MVA in summer 2025/26 under PoE10 conditions.

-The level of overload just exceeds the 4.3 MVA load transfer capacity to zone substations supplied from other adjacent 66 kV loops, and AusNet Services is investigating options to mitigate the network limitation and identified supply risk.
-Figure 7 shows the single line diagram of this loop, including the normally open section of line (dashed) and the single order contingency constrained line segment (coloured in red).
+The level of overload just exceeds the 4.0 MVA load transfer capacity to zone substations supplied from other adjacent 66 kV loops, and AusNet Services is investigating options to mitigate the network limitation and identified supply risk.
+Figure 13 shows the single line diagram of this loop, including the normally open section of line (dashed) and the single order contingency constrained line segment (coloured in red).